EmbeddedOS/embeddedos.github.io/_posts/2025-11-15-kprobe-invisible-process.md

 Our target would be changing the kernel execution path, so it's very important to get not only the symbol table but also the `vmlinux` (ELF kernel image, often used for debugging), so we can do reverse engineer things :D.

 ## Hook into kernel proc vfs symbol

+Enough of theories, let's dig into the kernel source code.

 ```c
 static int proc_root_readdir(struct file *file, struct dir_context *ctx)